joshuakery/my-portfolio-site/src/posts/takeashot.md

 #BACKGROUND

+##Inspired by the Documentary

-##[*Chasing Covid*](https://www.creative.pitt.edu/pittsburgh-lens/chasing-covid) tells the story of the research team at the [Center for Vaccine Research](https://www.cvr.pitt.edu/) at the University of Pittsburgh as they worked to develop a vaccine for COVID-19 in 2020.
+[*Chasing Covid*](https://www.creative.pitt.edu/pittsburgh-lens/chasing-covid) tells the story of the research team at the [Center for Vaccine Research](https://www.cvr.pitt.edu/) at the University of Pittsburgh as they worked to develop a vaccine for COVID-19 in 2020.

 To engage schools in celebrating the work of vaccine researchers everywhere, *Take a Shot at Changing the World* invites students to submit their own videos to a contest with a cash prize.